List of professional sports teams in British Columbia

 British Columbia is the third-most populated province in Canada and has a rich history of professional sports.
 Most professional sports teams in the province reside in the major metropolitan areas of Vancouver.

 Active teams

+Vancouver has professional teams in four sports: ice hockey, baseball, football and football.

 Major league teams

 British Columbia is home to three major professional sports teams.
 All of the teams play in Vancouver.